 Apple is taking full advantage of its Dark Sky purchase by integrating weather alerts into the built-in Weather app, along with minute-by-minute forecasts for those in the United States.

-Incoming calls will no longer take up your entire screen but will be presented as a notification banner.
+Incoming calls will no longer take up your entire screen but will be presented as notification banners.
 That will also apply to FaceTime calls and third-party VoIP apps.

 The Rest of the Rest